Dharmendrastm/Cybersecurity_common_questions/README.md

 Ransomware is a malicious software encrypting files or computer sytem and requesting a ransom for their decryption.

-# DoS
+# 🛑 **DoS (Denial of Service) Attack**

-Involve a single attacker flooding the target with traffic.
+A **DoS attack** involves a single attacker overwhelming the target system with excessive traffic, making it unavailable to legitimate users.

+# 🌐 **DDoS (Distributed Denial of Service) Attack**

+A **DDoS attack** involves multiple attackers or compromised systems flooding a target with massive amounts of traffic, overwhelming its resources and making it inaccessible to legitimate users. 🚧💻

 # Phishing